firebotQL/CompAInion/README.md

 To build the extension, I used a mix of tech, including React and TailwindCSS for the front end, and Next.js and Vercel AI SDK for the backend.
 The backend is deployed to Vercel, and using Edge Functions - which was the only way I found how to get around a 10-second timeout Vercel limitation.

-There are some alternatives out there like Monica, Sider.ai, and GPTPlus.
+There are some alternatives out there like [Monica](https://monica.im/pricing), [Sider.ai](https://sider.ai/pricing), and [GPTPlus](https://gptplus.io/en) .
 But they're not completely free.
 In contrast:
 <div align="center"><strong>
 :fire::fire::fire:CompAInion is entirely free.
 Your only limit is tied to your own OpenAI ChatGPT API key.:fire::fire::fire:
 </strong>